Medinaadev/rapidzip/CONTRIBUTING.md

 # 🤗 Contributing to Rapidzip

-Contributing to Rapidzip is fairly easy.
+Contributing to <strong>Rapidzip</strong> is easy.
 This document will guide you through the process.

 ## Local Development